infrahq/infra/docs/reference/helm.md

 ### plaintext secrets (though probably not recommended)

-Sometimes it can be handy to support plain text secrets right in the yaml config, especially when the yaml is being generated and the secrets are coming from elsewhere.
+Sometimes it can be handy to support plain text secrets right in the YAML config, especially when the YAML is being generated and the secrets are coming from elsewhere.

 ```yaml
 # example values.yaml